Developing and caring for collections

-Technology and how we use it continues to evolve, for example we now use mobile phones to browse the web and check emails in ways not thought of a few years ago.
+Technology – and how we use it – continues to evolve.
 In 2012, 31% adults had visited a museum or gallery website, almost double the level in 2006.

-Most people want to find out about tickets, opening times or special events.
+Most people visit museum websites to find out about tickets, opening times, and special events.
 However, a fifth of users visited in order to look at items from a collection.
-Digital engagement in museums is an exciting opportunity.
+Digital engagement offers museums an exciting opportunity to reach new audiences.

-- Choose the right system to manage all the information.
+- Choose the right system to manage all your information

 Approaches to digital engagement

 Digital engagement is more than just putting collections online.
-It has been demonstrated that putting collections online is more likely to increase visits rather than remove the need for visiting.
+It’s been demonstrated that sharing collections online can encourage people to visit museums in person.

-Patterns of demand, however, are still not clear and there are two main approaches:
+Patterns of demand, however, are still not clear.
+There are two main approaches:

 - Digitising a few things in depth and promoting key themes or objects.
 This works well if your aim is developing an outreach or learning resource.
 More themes can be added over time.